BiancaTaisePommerening/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-### Analysing the PSI for all Lots
+### Analyzing the PSI for all Lots

 The following plot and t-test were created in order to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.

 #### All Lots t-test

-The data for all manufacturing lots containned 150 points which were all tested with a t-test as shown below:
+The data for all manufacturing lots contained 150 points which were all tested with a t-test as shown below:

 ![t_test_all_lots](./Images/t_test_all_lots.png)